KishanGollamudi/Mini-Kube-Prometheus-Grafana/README.md

-# Monitoring Kubernetes (Minikube) with Prometheus & Grafana
+# Kubernetes Monitoring with Prometheus & Grafana on Minikube

-This repository contains a complete guide to set up a monitoring stack on a local Minikube cluster (tested on Ubuntu 22.04/24.04, including AWS EC2).
+This guide documents a complete setup of a monitoring stack on a Minikube cluster (running on an Ubuntu server / EC2 instance).
 It includes:

-- Installation of **Docker**, **kubectl**, **Minikube**, and **Helm**
+- Installation of **Docker**, **kubectl**, **Minikube** and **Helm**
 - Deployment of **Prometheus** and **Grafana** using the `kube-prometheus-stack` Helm chart
-- Automated bash scripts for quick installation
-- Manual steps for understanding each component
+- Accessing and understanding dashboards

-After completion, you will be able to monitor CPU, memory, and other metrics of your Kubernetes cluster and pods.
+- Creating custom panels, saving dashboards, and sharing snapshots
+- Troubleshooting common issues like missing container metrics and broken snapshot links

 ---

 ## 📋 Prerequisites

-- An Ubuntu server (or EC2 instance) with internet access.
+- Ubuntu 22.04 / 24.04 server (or an AWS EC2 instance) with internet access.
 - A user with `sudo` privileges.
+- Firewall (security group) allowing inbound TCP on ports `3000` and `9090` (if accessing from outside).

 ---

 ## 🤖 Automated Installation (Recommended)

-Use the provided bash scripts to get a fully working environment in minutes.
+Use the provided bash scripts for a quick, repeatable setup.

-### 1. Install Minikube only
+### 1. Install Minikube Only

-Save the following as `install-minikube.sh`, make it executable and run it:
+Save the following as `install-minikube.sh`, make it executable and run it.

 ```bash
 #!/bin/bash